ebertbm/etl_secretescape/README.md

 The ETL was built in Python 3.6.

-With more time I would have included some unit tests to make sure that the data is loaded and extracted correctly.
+With more time I would have included some unit tests to make sure(in a more automated fashion) that the data is loaded and extracted correctly.
 Also, I would have added some missing nodes that where in a deeper level in sales XML like images and categories.

 ## Installation requirements